gabrielemartire/control_badge_reader/README.md

 for u in USERS:
    create_user(session = session, user_info = u)
 ```
-by selecting option `9` in 'models menu':
+By selecting option `9 - SEEDs` in 'models menu':
 ```
 data creation from seed finished
 ```
-once the data has been created, a confirmation message will be shown.
+Once the data has been created, a confirmation message will be shown.